supermasita/blog.supermasita.com/_posts/2013-08-16-JW_Player-Poor_mans_realtime_analytics.markdown

 layout: post
 title:  "JW Player : Poor man's realtime analytics"
 date:   2013-03-18 07:04:16 -0300
-categories: google live streaming analytics realtime javascript jwplayer
+tags: google live streaming analytics realtime javascript jwplayer
 ---

 JW has an API that allows you to have many actions in response to the player events.
 Google analytics also provides a great API, is probably the best and least expensive way of tracking these events.